Tumor-Associated Childhood Diencephalic Syndrome

 4. Germinoma–Associated Syndrome

 Germinomas are germ-cell tumors often located in the pineal or suprasellar regions.
 When they involve the hypothalamus, they can trigger diencephalic syndrome.
-These tumors are highly radiosensitive, and prompt radiotherapy can reverse many endocrine disturbances.
+These tumors are highly radiosensitive, and prompt can reverse many endocrine disturbances.

 5. Chiasmatic/Hypothalamic Pilocytic Astrocytoma